Villanueva del Arzobispo: Economy

 Agriculture is dominated by the olive.
 Currently, four grades are used in the work in making the olives into olive oil.

 The quality of the waters of the Sierra de Cazorla is considered sufficient for the installation of a mineral water bottling industry.

 Other important industries include San Miguel Arcángel and the biomass plant La Loma (generation of energy from olive skins and other olive products).

-The cultivation of cereals is very small, and is substituted by the olive.
+The cultivation of cereals is very small, largely substituted by the olive.